 12-step late payer procedure

-- You have a payment policy and terms to begin with
+- You have a clear payment policy and terms within your contract.

 My own experience